 Today, UYP actively operates nationally with membership of over 60,000 individual young positives UYP’s core business, like many civil society organizations, is to create demand for services among communities.

-UYP has six diligently selected full time staff at its headquarters in Kampala where overall operational functions are done, with over thirty volunteers and interns across the country.
+UYP has six diligently selected full time staff lead by The EXECUTIVE DIRECTOR (Kuraish Mubiru) at its headquarters in Kampala where overall operational functions are done, with over thirty volunteers and interns across the country.